vino5211/Algorithms-of-Artificial-Intelligence/PN-Reading_Wikipedia_to_Answer_Open-Domain_Questions.md

 	+ KB inherent limitations
 	+ deep learning architectures like attention-based and memory augmented neural networks
 		+ Bahdanau et al.,2015; Weston et al., 2015; Graves et al., 2014
-	+ release of new training and evaluation datasets like QuizBowl (Iyyer et al., 2014), CNN/Daily Mail based on news articles (Hermann et al., 2015), CBT based on children books (Hill et al., 2016), or SQuAD (Rajpurkar et al., 2016) and WikiReading (Hewlett et al., 2016), both based on Wikipedia.
+	+ release of new training and evaluation datasets like QuizBowl (Iyyer et al., 2014), CNN/Daily Mail based on news articles (Hermann et al., 2015), CBT based on children books (Hill et al., 2016), or (Rajpurkar et al., 2016) and WikiReading (Hewlett et al., 2016), both based on Wikipedia.
 + Target
 	+ An objective of this paper is to test how such new methods can perform in an open-domain QA framework.
 + QA using Wikipedia as a resource has been explored previously